 - Detail painted from nature rather than 'sloshy' conventions.
 This was very slow. - Distorted perspective, such as the elongated right side of table with crowded flattened figures like playing cards. - Elimination of chiaroscuro and the exaggeration of the intensity of colours, note the black and white servant whose yellow legs merge into the background.
 Chiaroscuro is the contrast between light and dark that is used by artists to create sense of volume and if exaggerated to create a dramatic theatrical effect.
 Now usually only commented upon when the artists uses extreme contrasts, such as Caravaggio.
-A lack of chiaroscuro introduces subtlety and flatness that draws attention to the work as simply colours applied to a flat surface, a modern theme in art that rejects 'dishonest' art that tries to create the illusion of three-dimensionality. - Natural angular poses are characteristic of medieval art not classical or Renaissance. - Medieval setting and based on a Keats's poem. - They painted their friends rather than use professional models in order to achieve a natural look - They did not idealise their models or subjects. - Elaborate motifs and symbols. - The humour of the kick suggests genre paintings and Hogarth's Marriage a-la-mode (the marriage settlement includes sitting around a table arguing about a marriage, one difference is the 'young lovers' look in opposite directions in Hogarth). - History subjects were painted using real models and authentic objects when possible. - They often painted historical subjects, biblical subjects or medieval tales.
+A lack of chiaroscuro introduces subtlety and flatness that draws attention to the work as simply colours applied to a flat surface, a modern theme in art that rejects 'dishonest' art that tries to create the illusion of three-dimensionality. - Natural angular poses are characteristic of medieval art not classical or Renaissance. - There is an all over precision.
+Millais does not draw the viewers attention to one part by painting that in detail and leaving other areas loose. - Medieval setting and based on a Keats's poem. - They painted their friends rather than use professional models in order to achieve a natural look - They did not idealise their models or subjects. - The painting includes elaborate symbolism and motifs. - The humour of the kick jars with the seriousness of the subject suggesting genre paintings such as Hogarth's Marriage a-la-mode (the marriage settlement includes sitting around a table arguing about a marriage, one difference is the 'young lovers' look in opposite directions in Hogarth). - History subjects were painted using real models and authentic objects when possible. - They often painted historical subjects, biblical subjects or medieval tales.
+This utilized the status of the history painting by applying it to genre paintings.